jmdiazgalay/Getting_And_Cleaning_Data/README.md

 ## Repository Content

 You will be required to submit:
-        - a tidy data set as described below,
+        - A tidy data set as described below,
-        - a link to a Github repository with your script for performing the analysis, and
+        - A link to a Github repository with your script for performing the analysis, and
-        - a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+        - A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

 This README.md  explains how all of the scripts work and how they are connected.

 ## Assignment